kinglevel/SnapshotsMA3/README.md

 ### HOW TO RUN IT:

-Just import the plugin in your show file, make the macros, and you should be all set.
+Just import the plugin in your showfile, make the macros, and you should be all set.